 Short sellers have recently been taking on tech – and not just any tech – big tech.
-Specifically, they have targeted Apple Inc. (NASDAQ:AAPLA), Amazon.com Inc. (NASDAQ:AMZNC)and Alphabet Inc. (NASDAQ:GOOGA).
+Specifically, they have targeted Apple Inc. (NASDAQ:AAPLC), Amazon.com Inc. (NASDAQ:AMZNC)and Alphabet Inc. (NASDAQ:GOOGC).

 In fact, the value on short shares on the big 3 has gone up 38%, 25% and 22% respectively over the past 6 weeks.
 The short action came in ahead of a tech selloff last week.
 The 3 mentioned above plus Microsoft Corp.
 (NASDAQ:MSFTC) and Facebook Inc. (NASDAQ:FBC) are the 5 largest stocks in the S&P 500 by market cap.